 2) A minimum of 4 weeks vacation for everybody that works (including foreign labor (as in Sweden)).

-3) Use of part‑time or temp agency employees in order to avoid hiring full‑time employees would be illegal or discouraged.
-This might be implemented by requiring that temp employees be paid at least $10/hr or no less than the pay and benefits of a company's lowest paid permanent employee, whichever is greater, and that part‑time employees of a company receive pay equal to that of full time employees doing similar work and benefits that are, at the least, in direct proportion to those of full time employees.
+3) Use of part time or temp agency employees in order to avoid hiring full time employees would be illegal or discouraged.
+This might be implemented by requiring that temp employees be paid at least $15/hr or no less than the pay and benefits of a company's lowest paid permanent employee, whichever is greater, and that part time employees of a company receive pay equal to that of full time employees doing similar work and benefits that are, at the least, in direct proportion to those of full time employees.

 4) An OHSA 800 number for safety hazards.
-Talk of work place safety teams sounds promising.
+Talk of work place safety teams is promising.

-5) Enforce anti-trust.
+5) Enforce and strengthen anti-trust.
 Federal anti‑trust regulation has become a joke.
 Employee ownership would help here since outsiders wouldn't be able to buy shares of a company.
-Anti‑trust regulation should be strengthened.

 It follows that at employee owned companies a vote would be taken among employees on whether they wanted to be part of another company (since each employee owns an equal share of the company).